sgmurphy/wordpress-plugins/shariff/readme.txt

 - If the first post on the start page is password protected and Shariff is disabled on protected posts, a widget at the end of the loop will not be rendered.

 == Changelog ==
+= 4.6.14 =
+- removed Reddit from the share counts because requests without API keys are blocked now
+- fix to avoid unauthenticated local file inclusion.
+Many thanks to haidv35

 = 4.6.13 =
 - cleanup code (please check the basic options menu.
 We changed some internal names of variables that differ from original WP namings for